nicosantangelo/sublime-gulp/README.md

 The package will search first on `"settings": {}`, then on `"Gulp": {}` (ST3 only) and lastly on the `Gulp.sublime-settings` file.

 Keep in mind that the only *caveat* is that if you want to override the `syntax` key, you'll need to use `syntax_override` as key.

+For a visual example go to [this comment on issue 53](https://github.com/NicoSantangelo/sublime-gulp/issues/53#issuecomment-153012155)

 ## Shortcut Keys